 Is your little one finding every surface to climb, jump, flip, and swing on?
 Are they showing off their new skills from gym or acrobatics class, or taking some lessons from American Ninja Warrior episodes to develop their obstacle course skills?
 If so, it may be time to help them practice in a safer context other than the bathroom doorway.
-Here are our seven favorite toddler rock climbing walls, so you can save your house from some serious damage:
+Here are our eleven favorite toddler rock climbing walls, so you can save your house from some serious damage:

-The Best Toddler Rock Climbing Walls
+Toddler Rock Climbing Walls for All Ages

 (Best budget option — $)

-The TOPNEW Ninja Tree Climber contains six easy-to-set-up ratchet straps that click right onto your favorite tree.
+The Ninja Tree Climber contains six easy-to-set-up ratchet straps that click right onto your favorite tree.
 They’re pretty strong, too, as many parents attest to climbing on these without fail.
 They attach using a ratchet tie-down strap and are easily adjustable for a multitude of climbing adventures.
 This is a super out-of-the-box and space-saving way of adding fun climbing activities to your backyard without taking up your entire backyard.

 Keep in mind: As with any ratchet, make sure you don’t over-torque it.